Professional Level Sanitizing

 For over 100 years germicidal UV lighting been used as a disinfectant to kill viruses, mold and bacteria and has recently been recommended by the FDA as an effective method for eliminating SARS-COV-2 viruses which cause COVID-19.
 UV-C illuminating radiation operates at a wavelength of 200-280nm and when used at the preferred settings can effectively and efficiently disinfect up to 99.99% sanitation.
-Our GUV portable UV light towers deliver with high grade welded aluminum construction and industry leading UV-C components.
+Designed by lighting and scientific professionals, our GUV portable light towers, handhelds and air sanitizers are easy to use and highly serviceable.
+All fixtures are built with high grade aluminum construction and industry leading UV-C components.

 What is germicidal UV, and what is UVGI?

 Germicidal UV (GUV) refers to using ultraviolet radiant energy to inactivate bacteria, mold spores, fungi or viruses.
 When the process is applied in a given location, it has generally been referred to as ultraviolet germicidal irradiation (UVGI).
 Because of the public’s concern about ionizing radiation (e.g., X-rays and gamma rays), the term GUV avoids needless concerns about a link with that type of radiation.
 Another non-technical term is germicidal light, although “light” is technically only visible radiation.